By Alan Freed

 In almost every area of practice, lawyers are called upon to write contracts and other documents that will be scrutinized by other lawyers and judges to try to figure out how to interpret the words appearing on the page, or, to put it more simply, to answer the question, “What the heck were they trying to accomplish when they wrote this?”

-Family law attorneys are very well aware of this issue, which is why we put so much effort into the marital separation agreements, parenting plans, and other legal documents that our clients will rely upon after they leave our offices.
+Family law attorneys are very well aware of this issue, which is why we put so much effort into the marital separation agreements, parenting plans, and other legal documents that our clients will rely upon after they leave our office.

 I have spent nearly 40 years dealing with families going through divorce, and those decades of practice have taught me that if we don’t do our jobs carefully and thoroughly at the front end, there’s a decent chance we’ll hear about it down the road.